JohanOlson1/Cpp/Cpp Programming/x. Standard Library Algorithms.md

 **Best practice**: Unless otherwise specified, do not assume that standard library algorithms will execute in a particular sequence. `std::for_each`, `std::copy`, `std::copy_backward`, `std::move`, and `std::move_backward` have sequential guarantees.

-**Best practice**: Favor using functions from the algorithms library over writing your own functionality to do the same thing
+**Best practice**: Favor using functions from the algorithms library over writing your own functionality to do the same thing.